carj/pyPreservica/docs/index.rst

     :param str filename: The name of the file the bytes are written to
     :return: the number of bytes written
     :rtype: int

+   .. py:method::  identifiers_for_entity(entity)

+    Return a set of identifiers which belong to the entity

+    :param Entity entity: The entity
+    :return: Set of identifiers as tuples
+    :rtype: set(Tuple)

    .. py:method::  identifier(identifier_type, identifier_value)